Ex Situ Fabrication of Superconducting Nanostructures for Low-Temperature STM

 For Design I we used (Bi$_{1-x}$Sb$_x$)$_2$Te$_3$ (BST) thin-films of $\sim$20\,nm thickness grown by molecular beam epitaxy (MBE) on sapphire substrates and capped with $\sim$75\,nm Te (unless otherwise stated) as described elsewhere~\cite{Yang2014,Taskin2017,Brede2024}.
 For Design II we used Bi$_2$Te$_3$ thin-films of the same thickness without Te capping\cite{Brede2024}.

-The key steps of fabrication are summarized in Figure~\ref{fig:Fabrication}\footnote{An extended schematic is provided in the Supporting Information Figure~S1,~S2.}.
-Generation 0 samples used Te-capped BST films that were removed from the MBE chamber, spin-coated with PMMA (not shown), and patterned using standard EBL [Figure~\ref{fig:Fabrication}~(a,b)].
-The undeveloped resist shielded the film as Ar plasma etched through the developed trenches in the Te and BST layers down to the sapphire substrate [Figure~\ref{fig:Fabrication}~(c)].
-After PMMA removal and ex situ handling [Figure~\ref{fig:Fabrication}~(d)], the sample underwent O$_2$/Ar plasma cleaning to reduce resist residues [Figure~\ref{fig:Fabrication}~(e)], followed by thermal desorption of the Te cap under Te flux in UHV.
-Despite these efforts, STM revealed surface contamination from residual fabrication byproducts (Supporting Information Figure~S3), calling for improvements in the next generation.
+The key fabrication steps are summarized in Figure~\ref{fig:Fabrication}\footnote{An extended schematic is provided in the Supporting Information Figure~S1,~S2.}.
+Generation~0 employed Te-capped BST films patterned by e-beam lithography and etched down to the sapphire substrate.
+After resist removal, the samples underwent O$_2$/Ar plasma cleaning and thermal desorption of the Te cap under UHV with Te flux.

-Generation I samples first underwent the same fabrication as Generation 0 and then continued with in situ deposition of a $\sim$50\,nm Nb layer onto the patterned BST film [Figure~\ref{fig:Fabrication}~(g)].
-The structure was then removed from the UHV chamber, flipped, and glued onto a CuBe plate using conductive epoxy, with an Al pole attached to the sapphire side [Figure~\ref{fig:Fabrication}~(h)].
-Cleaving under UHV exposed the BST surface previously at the sapphire interface, but this surface remained largely unsuitable for STM/STS (Supporting Information Figure~S4).
-A second $\sim$50\,nm Nb layer was deposited [Figure~\ref{fig:Fabrication}~(i)], and a second UHV cleave was performed [Figure~\ref{fig:Fabrication}~(j)], revealing a significantly cleaner BST surface, as will be discussed later.
+Generation~I samples followed the same initial steps as Generation~0, after which a $\sim$50\,nm Nb layer was deposited in situ onto the patterned BST film.
+The stack was then flipped and cleaved under UHV to expose the opposite BST surface, which was largely unsuitable for STM/STS (Supporting Information Figure~S3).
+A second Nb deposition and UHV cleave yielded a significantly cleaner surface, as discussed later.

-Generation II samples followed the new Design II to avoid any direct fabrication on the STM-accessed surface.
-A stripe pattern was defined via EBL, followed by Nb deposition and lift-off [Figure~\ref{fig:Fabrication}~(k,l)], forming Nb nanoribbons that served as an etch mask.
-The BST film between ribbons was thinned to $\sim$10\,nm using Ar plasma etching [Figure~\ref{fig:Fabrication}~(m)], followed by deposition of 80\,nm Nb [Figure~\ref{fig:Fabrication}~(n)].
-As in Generation I, the sample was flipped and cleaved twice under UHV.
-This configuration placed the nanoribbons at the buried interface, achieving a pristine, continuous BST top surface ideal for STM/STS characterization [Figure~\ref{fig:Fabrication}~(o)].
+Generation~II samples implemented Design~II to avoid any direct nanofabrication on the STM-accessed surface.
+A stripe pattern was defined by e-beam lithography, Nb nanoribbons were formed to act as an etch mask after resist removal, and the Bi$_2$Te$_3$ between them was thinned by $\sim$7\,nm using Ar plasma etching.
+After deposition of a uniform Nb overlayer, the stack was flipped and cleaved twice under UHV.
+This placed the nanoribbons at the buried interface and left a pristine, continuous Bi$_2$Te$_3$ top surface ideally suited for STM/STS.